danasf/simplepixel/README.md

 Written at [Hacker School](http://www.hackerschool.com/), Summer 2014.

-These attempt to control popular WS2812B (aka [Neopixel](https://www.adafruit.com/search?q=neopixel) LEDs).
-They have been tested to work on 16Mhz ATMega168 and ATMega328 based Arduino boards.
+This library attempts to control popular WS2812B (aka [Neopixel](https://www.adafruit.com/search?q=neopixel) LEDs).
+It has been tested to work on 16Mhz ATMega168 and ATMega328 based Arduino boards.
+Use Digital Pin 6.

+If you're looking for a more flexible library, please check out AdaFruit Neopixel or FastLED!

 =======

-* simple.ino, send a 0 or 1
+* simple.ino, really, really simple.
+Looking at timing, send a 0 or 1.
-* simpleloop.ino, loop through, send all 1s (white)
-* simplecolor.ino, send rgb color values!!!
+* simplecolor.ino, send rgb color values

 Learning Resources